 Siletz Bay Crabbing is excellent.
 Crab in the main channel seaward from a point just south of Cutler City.
 Crabbing from the north shore is very popular with crabbers using the Crab Max folding crab trap as shown in the video clip of my friend Dustin taking crabs during the September equinox Crabbing from the North Shore of Siltez Bay.

 Join the fun!
-Click HERE to purchase the 48 page book Oregon's Razor Clams for $8.00 plus shipping or 80 page book Oregon's Crabs for $13.00 plus shipping for the 128 page edition of Oregon's Clams for $16.00 plus shipping using PayPal the most widely accepted way to pay for purchases on the Internet.
+Click HERE to purchase the 50 page E book Oregon's Razor Clams for $4.95.
+Purchse the 80 page paper book Oregon's Crabs for $10.00 plus shipping.
+Purchase the 128 page E edition of Oregon's Clams for $9.95 using PayPal the most widely accepted way to pay for purchases on the Internet.
 Or simply mail a check or money order to Digging Clams in Oregon P.O.
 BOX 746 Newport, Or 97365.